OPM/pyopmspe11/docs/text/examples.rst

 .. tip::
     By executing flow --help you get an overview of the available flags in the flow simulator to improve/fix convergence issues
-    (i.e., by setting the flag --linear-solver=cprw to changue the linear solver).
+    (i.e., by setting the flag --linear-solver=cprw to change the linear solver).